 - 1. All members of the committee are either Board members or former Board members.
 The Committee will have a chair and a non-board co-chair.
-The current UNICON Board chair is member of the committee ex officio. - 2.
+The current UNICON Board chair is member of the committee ex officio.
+In addition, Committee members must be currently working for a UNICON member school. - 2.
 The co-chairs will review the committee membership annually to ensure the CC has appropriate membership representation and a fully functioning committee.
 The co-chairs manage the committee membership.